TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 $$

 Likewise, we saw that for $n\times n$ triangular matrices the characteristic polynomial is a polynomial of degree $n$.
-That this can be generalized to arbitrary matrices is the content of the next proposition.
+That this can be generalised to arbitrary matrices is the content of the next proposition.

 ::::::{prf:proposition}
 :label: Prop:EigenValues:CharPoly